 After Delilah arranged for Samson to receive the only haircut he would ever have, he became as weak as other men were.
 While it certainly seems that he got his strength strictly from his hair, further study reveals this is not the case.

 With his locks gone, the Philistines quickly rushed in to seize Samson.
-When he woke, he assumed he could, as he had done so many times in the past, use his power to save himself.
+When he woke, he assumed he could use his power to save himself.
 He did not know, however, "that the Lord had departed from him" (Judges 16:20).
 He was immediately seized, tortured, and made a prisoner (Judges 16:20 - 21).
-The clear scriptural indication is that it was God's presence that gave him his miraculous abilities.

 If we assume the uncut hair of a Nazarite, of itself, provides miraculous physical prowess, we then should expect others under the same criteria to have the same abilities.
-The Bible, however, does not support this assumption.
-Both Samuel the prophet and John the Baptist were Nazarites, from birth, just like Samson (1Samuel 1:11, Luke 1:15).
-There exists no record of either man performing a feat of superhuman strength.
-In fact, Scripture does not record a single miracle of ANY sort (healing the sick, raising the dead, etc.) performed by John the Baptist!
+Both Samuel and John the Baptist were Nazarites, from birth, just like Samson (1Samuel 1:11, Luke 1:15).
+There is no record, however, of them performing any feat of superhuman strength.

-Samson's hair begins to grow back after he is taken prisoner by the Philistines (Judges 16:22).
+The hair of Samson begins to grow back after he is taken prisoner by the Philistines (Judges 16:22).
 He also begins to repent of what he had done.
 While resting after being forced to entertain a large group of Philistines celebrating their victory over him, he utters what would become his last words.

 This prayer would not be necessary if his hair, which had grown back, was of itself the source of his strength.
-Samson understood that his physical power came from the God he served and therefore asked him directly for one last chance to use it to fulfill his will.
+Samson understood that his physical power came from the God.
 Gill's Exposition of the Entire Bible states the following regarding this prayer.

 In closing, Samson was not born with some genetic defect or mutation that gave his hair the ability to impart superhuman strength.
-He was consecrated to God's service, from birth, through the Nazarite vow.
-When he sinned and broke the holy vow (Numbers 6:5), he cut himself off from the TRUE source of his power.
-It was only after pain, suffering and humiliation that he came to his senses, repented, and asked, for his final earthly act, that his gift be restored to him.
-His sincere prayer was honored and he died performing the job he was born to fulfill.
+He was consecrated to God's service through the Nazarite vow.
+When he sinned and broke his vow (Numbers 6:5), he cut himself off from the true source that made him strong